Mile High Stadium: 1980s

 Mile High Stadium, in the 1970s and 1980s, was the only professional-caliber baseball facility to have an all grass infield, with sliding pits around bases.
 This unique feature was similar to several newer Major League Baseball stadiums that also used sliding pits, except those other stadiums all had artificial turf infields.

 In 1986, 77 luxury suites were added atop the west stands, increasing the official seating capacity to 76,123.

 1990s

-The Colorado Rockies arrive

 The stadium's large capacity combined with enthusiasm for the new team and the lowest MLB ticket prices allowed the expansion Rockies to set Major League Baseball attendance records before moving to Coors Field for the 1995 season.
 The stadium was known for its loudness with the sound of fans stomping in the bleachers echoing within the horseshoe.
 The large center and right fields, foul territory areas (although left field was shorter than average), and center field's 30-foot (10 m) high fence, was not as problematic for pitchers as Coors Field would be.
 The club's 1993 season attendance was 4,483,350 in 79 home dates (81 games – 2 doubleheaders), an average of 56,751 per home date.
 The Rockies were on pace to exceed the record during the strike-shortened 1994 season.
 They had drawn 3,281,511 in 57 home dates (also 57 games), an average of 57,570 per home date.
 (Season attendance figures from The Sporting News Baseball Record Book, 2007, p.
 234; Game counts are from game logs on Retrosheet.)

+The Colorado Foxes of the American Professional Soccer League, moved into Mile High Stadium in 1994 and drew an average of 4,100 spectators in their first year.
+They were displaced in the 1996 season by the Colorado Rapids, one of the founding franchises of the top-flight Major League Soccer (MLS).